john-orr/central/README.md

 This is the NodeJS program running on the central server

 <ul>
-	<li>Provides REST API to allow the temperature listeners (solid-pancake) to send data to it</li>
+	<li>Provides REST API to allow the temperature listeners to send data to it</li>
 	<li>Pushes data to MongoDB</li>
 	<li>
-		Broadcasts via web sockets to listening phone applications (fantastic-winner)
+		Broadcasts via web sockets to listening web applications
 		<ul>
 			<li>App doesn't have to constantly poll</li>
 		</ul>